whitneyburton/portfolios/students/1701-front/justyna_winiarska_field/justynafield-m3.markdown

 ### Playing a Part

 I have been trying to be involved in the Turing community as much as I could.
-I participated on Iron FE.
+I participated in Iron FE.
 I have also developed some good relationships with other students.

 ------------------